Demographics of France

 France was historically Europe's most populous country.
 During the Middle Ages, more than one-quarter of Europe's total population was French; by the seventeenth century, this had decreased slightly to one-fifth.
-By the beginning of the twentieth century, other European countries, such as Germany and Russia, had caught up with France and overtaken it in number of people.
-However, the country's population sharply increased with the baby boom following World War II.
-According to INSEE, since 2004, 200,000 immigrants entered the country annually.
+By the beginning of the nineteenth century, other European countries, such as Germany and Russia, had caught up with France and overtaken it in number of people.
+The country's population sharply increased with the baby boom following World War II, as it did in other European countries.

+According to INSEE, from the year 2004, 200,000 immigrants entered the country annually.
 One out of two was born in Europe and one in three in Africa.
-Between 2009 and 2012, the number of Europeans entering France increased sharply (plus 12% per year on average).
+Between 2009 and 2012, the number of Europeans migrating to France increased sharply (an annual increase of 12%), but this percentage decreased steadily until 2022, supplanted by a rise in the number of immigrants from Africa.

-The national birth rate, after dropping for a time, began to rebound in the 1990s and currently the country's fertility rate is close to the replacement level.
-According to a 2006 INSEE study, "the natural increase is close to 300,000 people, a level that has not been reached in more than thirty years."
-With a total fertility rate of 1.83 in 2020, France however remains the most fertile country in the European Union.
+The national birth rate, after dropping for a time, began to rebound in the 1990s, and the country's fertility rate was close to the replacement level until about 2014.
+According to a 2006 INSEE study, the natural increase was close to 300,000 people a year, a level that had "not been reached in more than thirty years."
+With a total fertility rate of 1.59 (for France métropolitaine) in 2024, France remains one of the above-average fertile countries in the European Union, but it is now far from the replacement level.

+In 2021, the total fertility rate of France was 1.82, and 7.7% was the percentage of births, where this was a women's 4th or more child.

 Among the 802,000 babies born in metropolitan France in 2010, 80.1% had two French parents, 13.3% had one French parent, and 6.6% had two non-French parents.

 Between 2006 and 2008, about 22% of newborns in France had at least one foreign-born grandparent (9% born in another European country, 8% born in the Maghreb and 2% born in another region of the world).
-Censuses on race and ethnic origin were banned by the French Government in 1978.
+Censuses on race and ethnic origin were banned by the French government in 1978.

-In 2021, the Total Fertility Rate of France was 1.82, and 7.7% was the percent of births to women that were their 4th+ child.